 Enhanced Patient Engagement and Empowerment

 Health informatics facilitates enhanced patient engagement by giving individuals access to health information, personalized care plans, and educational resources.
-Patient portals, mobile apps, and telehealth platforms empower individuals to participate actively in their healthcare journey, fostering a collaborative and informed approach to wellness.
+Patient portals, mobile apps, and telehealth platforms enable individuals to participate in their health care actively, fostering a collaborative and informed approach to wellness.

 Streamlined Healthcare Operations and Efficiency